Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 For performance, polyester wins.
 It creates fast-drying workout gear, great for sweaty workouts.
 But it may hold odors.
 Cotton smells less, but gets soggy.

-You may also face more odor retention with polyester.
+Polyester tends to retain odor more than cotton.
 Cotton absorbs it less, especially if you wash it well.
 This makes cotton a better choice in gym wear odor protection.
+Wearing white cotton to the gym?
+Here’s how to keep white t shirts white even after sweaty workouts.

 Hybrid Fabrics: Are Cotton Blends a Smarter Option?

 Cotton polyester blends combine the style of both worlds.
-You get cotton for softness and polyester for quick-drying capabilities.
+You get the softness of cotton and the quick-drying power of polyester.
 It’s perfect gym t-shirts for men and women’s workout tops.

-You also get stretch and flexibility, which pure cotton lacks. composites help with drill effectiveness and long-term comfort.
+You also get stretch and flexibility, which pure cotton lacks.
+Blends help with workout efficiency and long-term comfort.
+I now own three cotton-poly blend tees; they’re my go-to for lifting days because they feel soft but dry fast.

-Bamboo, Nylon, and Tinsel: Alternatives to Cotton Explained
+Bamboo, Nylon, and Tencel: Alternatives to Cotton Explained

-Newer sustainable fitness wear options include bamboo, nylon, and Tencel. offer soft natural fiber activewear benefits with better moisture management.
+Newer sustainable fitness wear options include bamboo, nylon, and Tencel.
+These fabrics offer soft, natural fiber benefits with better moisture management.

 When Cotton Performs Best: Matching Fabric to Workout Type